 Austin Achmidt, marketing director, Netradyne, said it's important to train drivers in proper driving techniques no matter their experience levels.

 "Whether a driver is fresh out of CDL training or has 20 years of experience, proactive training has never been more important.
 The reason is that when accidents go to court, plaintiff attorneys increasingly go after the fleet's safety record and processes rather than the driver or event itself.
-So if you don't have a proactive weekly coaching program, you may be exposed to increased risk," Achmidt explained.
+So if you don't have a proactive weekly coaching program, you may be exposed to increased risk," Schmidt explained.